What Are the Benefits of Meditation for Kids?

 - Make it a fun, nonjudgmental experience.
 Meditating can feel awkward at first, so help children feel comfortable and relaxed.
 Avoid criticizing children who struggle to sit still or focus at first.
 Instead, be encouraging and patient as they learn new skills.

 By following these tips, you can maximize the benefits of meditation for kids.
 Children will feel less stressed and more confident and focused.
 They’ll also treat others with kindness and compassion, and even get better sleep.
 Ultimately, meditation improves children’s overall health, their relationships with others, and their ability to behave and learn in school.
+This could even be a great self care resolution for kids.
 If you want to start incorporating more mindfulness and meditation into your classroom you can start with these activities.